hainiwen/coursework_python_2026/felixn.md

-Hi, my name is Felix and I am a PhD student in materials chemistry!
+Hi, my name is Felix and I am a PhD student in materials chemistry.